pyapp-kit/magicgui/docs/usage/widget_overview.md

 ```

 Some widgets (such as {class}`magicgui.widgets.Container`) are composite
-widgets that comprise other widgets
+widgets that comprise other widgets:

 ```{code-cell} python
 from magicgui.widgets import LineEdit, SpinBox, Container